Contribute using GitLab web interface#

 To start, find the How-to Card that you want to edit in the development previews for the How-to Cards.
 You can access the development previews via the following links:

-(Accessing the development previews requires a VPN or university network connection.)
+(Accessing the development previews requires being logged into GitLab.)

 Once you find the target card, you can follow the development link (typically found on the right side of the page) to open the given card’s source code in GitLab web interface.
 The link typically looks like this: